rbnfrhnr/angular-translate/README.md

   }
 }
 ```
-now you can specify your TranslationKeyTransformator this way:
+Now you can specify your TranslationKeyTransformator this way:
 ```typescript
 public class CustomKeyTransformator implements ITranslationKeyTransformator
     public transfromKey(key: string | Enum): string {